latex3/babel/docs/guides/locale-norwegian.md

 ```
 Here, the group `{ll-}{l}{ll}` is equivalent to a `\discretionary`.
 Remember you must add every word (like, say, ‘volleyballandslaget’).
+These discretionaries can be weighted, too, as the `luatex` manual
+explains (with `\exceptionpenalty`).

-Alternatively, you may define a transform, which is more flexible, but
+Alternatively, with `babel` you may define a transform, which is more
-less efficient.
+flexible, but less efficient.
 For example:
 ```tex
 \babelposthyphenation{norsk}{ vol|ley|ba()l()lands|la }{
   { no = l, pre = ll- }